 The Finnish National Board on Research Integrity TENK has created a network of Research Integrity Advisers.
 Since the start of 2017, TENK has trained more than 100 advisers in more than 60 research organisations to provide low-threshold personal advice on research integrity.
 The system was founded on a need to reinforce awareness of responsible conduct of research among the increasingly international research community in Finland.

-The advisers give advice to researchers and other staff in their own organisation.
+The advisers give advice to researchers and other staff in their organisation.
 The discussion with an adviser is absolutely confidential.
 They may be asked for advice, if, for example, there is a suspicion of a violation of responsible conduct of research or if someone has themselves been suspected of a violation.

-More information: Senior Adviser Iina Kohonen, Contact.
+More information: Senior Adviser Iina Kohonen, see Contact information.